 For example, using Push-Ups, let’s use an initial assessment of max push ups in 2 minutes.
 Each of the following progressions would be completed twice, before moving to the next progression:

 6 Rounds, every 75 seconds …

 Then re-test max rep push ups in 2 minutes and re-set the progression.

 Perhaps the most brutal, and most effective, strength progression methodology we’ve developed over the years is our Big 24 progression.
-Like Rat 6, our Big 24 progression keeps the reps the same, and progresses loading, but instead of using a percentage-based progression, uses simple math.
+Like Rat 6, our Big 24 progression keeps the reps the same and progresses loading, but instead of using a percentage-based progression, it uses simple math.

-Big 24’s progression is build upon a modified 3RM (3x Repetition Max – or the most weight you can lift for 3 reps).
+Big 24’s progression is built upon a modified 3RM (3 Repetition Max – or the most weight you can lift for 3 reps).
 Each progression below is completed two-three times.
 Again for this example, let’s say the exercise we used was the Back Squat:

 3x Back Squat @ 3RM Load minus 10 pounds